Easy Rules for Running a Better Daily Stand-up Meeting

-Be serious about staying on time.
+Be serious about staying on time

-Take notes of key points.
+Take notes of key points

 The notes serve several purposes: you’ll have a physical reminder of everyone’s progress, you’ll be able to address pain points, and you’ll have a reference for where your team needs to focus on developing better solutions.

-Give everyone a chance to talk.
+Give everyone a chance to talk

 Some people are more shy than others, so the meeting facilitator needs to make sure that everybody has equal time to speak.
 Going around the group in a circle is one way to ensure everyone shares; some teams pass around a designated object (a small toy, an office supply, etc.) to signify when it’s someone’s turn to talk.

-Your remote workers are part of the team, too, so be sure they can join the daily stand-up via video conference.
-With technology like Microsoft Teams, GoToMeeting and Skype, it has never been easier to make it seem as though everyone is in the same room.
-Have your team circle around a digital whiteboard like Vibe or meet up through the Vibe app on their own devices and get going.
+Stand-up meetings shouldn’t just be for your onsite employees.
+Your remote workers are part of the team, too, and with technology like Microsoft Teams, GoToMeeting, and Skype, it has never been easier to make it seem as though everyone is in the same room.You can use video conferencing tools to involve your remote workforce.
+Have your onsite team circle around a digital whiteboard like Vibe or meet up through the Vibe app on their own devices and get going.

-Don’t forget to follow up.
+Don’t forget to follow up

 No one said your daily sync had to be dull.
 Make stand-up meetings more dynamic by using the Vibe board.
 You can easily share the day’s agenda to a team board, take notes for the team to review, and video conference with workers who aren’t in the office.
 Adding an engaging visual element keeps the team’s energy up and provides a clear plan to start the day.

 Vibe offers a collaborative solution combining an interactive digital whiteboard and innovative smart software.
-Increase engagement and efficiency at your brainstorming sessions, virtual training, and classroom sessions by integrating your favorite applications with video conferencing and an infinite, mess-free writing canvas!
+Increase engagement and efficiency at your brainstorming sessions, virtual training, and classroom sessions by integrating your favorite applications with video conferencing and an infinite, mess-free writing canvas.
 Collaborate today with Vibe.